Speech and text analytics overview

 For more information, see FAQs: Speech and text analytics .

-- Voice transcription – Get insight into conversations between external (customer) and internal (IVR, ACD, agent, conference or voicemail) participants to see who is saying what.
+- Voice transcription and digital transcripts – Get insight into conversations between external (customer) and internal (flows, agents, etc.) participants to see who is saying what.
+For voice interactions, audio is transcribed using our native transcription engine and the internal participant can be an IVR, voice bots, ACD, agent, conference or voicemail.
+For digital interactions (for example, email, message, or chat) the internal participant can be bots or agents.
 This information can be used to improve employee training and feedback, and to identify business problems.
-For more information, see About voice transcription.
+For more information, see About voice transcription and About digital transcripts.

 - Customer sentiment analysis – Recognize a customer’s attitude during an interaction based on the language used during an interaction.
 By capturing the sentiment of the customer’s phrases, users gain valuable insight into the customer’s experience and subsequently use this information to improve service delivery.
 For more information, see About sentiment analysis.